rsimpsonn/name-matching-alg/README.md

 Run with Python3 in command line.

 Script will request a CSV file structured with rows of Full Names, last 4 of SSNs and optional emails.
 See example data.csv.

-Will print a dictionary of CSV info to matching Acorns IDs (test data).
+Will print a dictionary of CSV info to matching Acorns IDs (test data) and accuracy scores.